damianomarsili/VALOR/README.md

 ```bash
 uv run bash valor/grounding_training/train_gd.sh
 ```
+The trained checkpoint will default save to `valor/grounding_training/checkpoints/`.
+You can edit this target directory in the bash script `valor/grounding_training/train_gd.sh`.

 ## 📚 Citation
 If you use VALOR in your research, please consider citing our work: